2011 Assiniboine River flood: Early signs

 Downstream of Brandon, the Manitoba Government forecast that between 54000-56000 cu ft/s of water would enter into the Portage Diversion reservoir near Portage la Prairie.
 The capacity for the Portage Diversion channel, which drains into Lake Manitoba, is only approximately 25000 cuft/s, which would mean that between 29000-31000 cu ft/s of water would flow toward communities such as Poplar Point, St. Francois Xavier, and Headingley, before joining with the Red River at The Forks.
-This amount of water would overwhelm the dikes downstream, along the Assiniboine River, which were only built to allow for a channel capacity of about 10,000-11,000 cu ft/s before spilling over.
+This amount of water would overwhelm the dikes downstream, along the Assiniboine River, which were only built to allow for a channel capacity of about 19,000 cu ft/s before spilling over.
 Otherwise breaching of dikes would occur.

-On June 22, 2011 the city of Minot in North Dakota issued an evacuation of 12,000 residents due to the swollen Souris River that flows through the city.
+On June 22, 2011, the city of Minot, North Dakota issued an evacuation of 12,000 residents due to the swollen Souris River that flowed through the city.
 The Souris River starts in Saskatchewan and makes its way south across the border and then back north into Manitoba.
 The Souris River then eventually joins up with the Assiniboine River past Brandon which could again raise water levels on the Assiniboine due to the swollen Souris and the possibility of Lake Manitoba raising up again.
 Preparations are under way for the communities along the Souris to raise dikes and evacuations have begun.
 The province has said it will push the limits of the flood protection again.